developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/settings/index.md

 * **DataWedge enabled -** Controls the DataWedge service.
 Uncheck this box to disable DataWedge on the device and return control of scanning hardware to the system.
 * **Enable logging -** Enables DataWedge to output logs for viewing with Logcat or in Android Studio or another compatible viewer.
-* **Ignore disabled profiles -** Prevents DataWedge from switching to a Profile that is disabled.
+* **Ignore disabled profiles -** Prevents DataWedge from switching to a Profile that is not enabled.
+In such instances, the Profile switch is ignored and the current Profile remains active **Profile0 must be disabled to use this feature**.
 * **Disabled app list -** Disables scanning functions for selected apps and/or activities anywhere on the device.
 [See more](#disableapps).
 * **Import -** Invokes navigation for importing a DataWedge Config file from device storage, replacing the current DataWedge settings.
 [See more](#importaconfig).
 * **Export -** Exports the current DataWedge configuration to device storage.
 [See more](#exportaconfig).